SopheaEVC/Rong-ARG/README.md

 - What is the Largest fishery community in Preah Sihanouk province?

 ## Data sources
-- The datasets are extracted from [OpenDevelopment Cambodia](https://data.opendevelopmentcambodia.net/dataset/fishery?type=dataset), derived as geojson format.
+- The datasets are extracted from [OpenDevelopment Cambodia](https://data.opendevelopmentcambodia.net/dataset/fishery?type=dataset), derived as geojson and spreadsheet formats.

+## References
+- [Agreement and relevant documents](https://data.opendevelopmentcambodia.net/dataset/fishery/resource/f529a001-16af-4700-ad58-9c978e2b17ff) will show you the detail information of the fishery community in Preah Sihanouk Province.